NY boosts medical marijuana access as legal pot market looms | Headlines

 There is patchy scientific support for many other health claims made about medical marijuana, partly because of decades of US research limitations on a substance that is federally illegal.
 Some doors to more study have been opening in recent years.

-Some states that have legalized recreational pot have seen their medical marijuana programs dwindle, dismaying some patients who rely on specialized products from dispensaries.
+Some states that have legalised recreational pot have seen their medical marijuana programs dwindle, dismaying some patients who rely on specialized products from dispensaries.

 Aiming to prevent that, New York's adult-use legalization last spring also boosted the medical program.